 - The very first part of Super Mario Bros.
 2 has you falling from a door in the sky onto a hill in Subcon.

 - Super Mario Sunshine has a glitch involving Mario, Yoshi, and a flower that forcefully moves sand on the beach to send Mario flying past the sun.
-The resulting fall can take anywhere from 45 minutes to over an hour.
+The resulting fall can take anywhere from a few seconds to over an hour.

 - Easily doable in Glider PRO given a sufficient expanse of open sky.